Tips on Hiring a Good Website Developer

 This is one of the most important things that a website developer should do.
 Many developers think that they know and understand everything so they don’t ask questions and do get the job done but it may take several attempts before getting it done properly.
 A good website developer will ask the right questions to make sure that they are on the same page and get the job done right.

 They should not always say yes.

-Will provide references when asked
+Provide references when asked

 Experience in at least 2 programming languages